ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 ```

 Notice how we have not defined any "state" here.
 A common misconception is that the purpose of Ash is to abstract state.
 Ash provides tons of useful features around state, but those are features *on top of* the core concept, which centers around typed actions.

-This demonstrates that Ash isn't about "slapping an API on a database" - it's about modeling meaningful business operations first.
-The `analyze_text` action represents a domain operation, not just data manipulation.

 ```elixir
 {:ok, analysis} = MyBlog.Blog.analyze_text("This is some sample blog content to analyze.")